chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 ---
 # Make Simba Guilty (The Lion King)

+If there's one small change that I could make to The Lion King, perhaps it could've been in the live-action remake or stage musical, it would be this: Simba's pride directly caused…

 <!--more-->

 > 🚨 **Spoiler Alert!** 🚨 Everything that follows is spoiler territory, obviously…